ealsur/auth0search/README.md

-# Using Azure Search with Auth0
+# Using Azure Search with Auth0 and ASP.NET Core

 This repository acts as sample in a scenario where you want to use Azure Search and integrate Auth0's custom database to create a rich search experience.